MehdiK/mehdik.github.io/_posts/2010-12-31-orm-anti-patterns-part-3-lazy-loading.md

 This is the third article in the <a href=\"/orm-anti-patterns-series\">ORM anti-pattern series</a>.
 "
 ---
+This post is part of my [ORM anti-pattern series](/orm-anti-patterns-series).
+If you like this post, make sure you check out other posts too.

 We use lazy loading because we do not want to think about how a fetched entity is going to be used: we materialise a database record into an entity and as it goes through business logic related entities required by business logic are traversed and fetched from database.
 This certainly works, business logic is not cluttered with code to fetch the required entities, and the fact that related entities have or have not been materialized from database is nicely abstracted away.

 ##Some Arguments for Lazy Loading
 Some people believe lazy loading helps achieve better performance.
 Lazy loading might help achieve better performance depending on your design.
 In other words, with some architecture and/or within some design limitation it is better to lazy load a graph than to eager load it!

 If you are loading an object graph without knowing how it is going to be used, then you are better off leaving some parts of it out to be fetched later and upon request as they may never be requested.
 For example you have a generic method in your app that fetches a customer without knowing how and in what context the method is going to be used.
 Then the result could be used to either edit customer details or edit his/her orders or check his/her eligibility for an upgrade and so on and so forth.
 Of course if you are using the same method for all these cases then you do not want to eager load the graph because it is going to load a lot of data while only a small subset of it is required in each case.
 Also in cases like this, the graph usually does not have a clear end.
 In other words, due to the generic nature of your method and the way it is used, you do not know in which path and how deep you should prefetch related entities.
 Instead you want to read the customer into memory, and then as the caller uses the record it will fetch bits and pieces it requires.
 This way you will not load things you do not need and you have spread the data fetching load over a longer period which gives you an **illusion** of better performance.